Check out our new lower rates.

 There are two basic types of credit: installment and revolving.
 An installment loan is a form of installment credit that is closed-ended and is repaid in fixed payments over a regular repayment schedule.

 Some common types of installment loans are mortgages, auto loans, student loans, and personal loans.
-If you’re considering borrowing money, you may be wondering what an installment loan is and how it works.
-We’ll provide some insight that may help.
+If you’re considering borrowing money, learn more about installment loans and how they work here.

 What Is an Installment Loan?